amarmer/Lambda-Metaprogramming-LMP/README.md

 foo<int, 100>();
 ```

-Using lambda this can be implemented like:
+Using lambda, this is how it can be implemented.
 ```C++
 template <typename T>
 struct Type {